 Bharatiya Nagarik Suraksha Sanhita (BNSS) – Section 240

-- Recalling and Re-examining Witnesses: The prosecutor and the accused are entitled to recall or re-summon any witness who has been examined previously, to examine them in relation to the alteration or addition to the charge.
+(a) Recalling and Re-examining Witnesses: The prosecutor and the accused are entitled to recall or re-summon any witness.
+The witness has been examined previously, to examine them in relation to the alteration or addition to the charge.
 This allows them to present evidence or address the new aspects of the charge.

-- Calling New Witnesses: Both parties are allowed to call any further witnesses that the Court considers material to the amended charge.
+(b) Calling New Witnesses: Both parties are allowed to call any further witnesses.
+The Court considers material to the amended charge.
 This ensures that all relevant evidence is presented before the court.

 Illustration:

 Consider a case where the initial charge against the accused was theft.
 During the trial, the prosecution discovers evidence suggesting that the accused also assaulted the victim.
 The court, based on this new evidence, decides to add a charge of assault to the original charge of theft.
-In this scenario, Section 240 would allow the prosecution to recall the victim to testify about the assault, and also call any other witnesses who can provide evidence about the assault.
+In this scenario, Section 240 would allow the prosecution to recall the victim to testify about the assault.
+They will also call any other witnesses who can provide evidence about the assault.

 Common Questions and Answers: